burrsutter/vertx_intro/webapp/README.md

     org.vertx.level=FINE

-Then point your browser at https://localhost:8080 and start shopping!
+Then point your browser at https://localhost:8000 and start shopping!
 (Note it's https not http!)

+Login is "tim" and "password"

 The example uses knockout.js at the client side to render the application.
 Vert.x is completely agnostic as to what client side toolkit you use - we have just chosen this for this example.